 Indoors, or out?
 Pets should, as a general rule, live where their humans live.
 This means mostly indoors for dogs, who need lots of playtime outdoors, but they shouldn’t live their whole lives outside (see below).
 Cats can live their entire lives indoors (with outdoor trips only in harness or under supervision), and this is highly recommended.
 The risks of being “outdoor only” or indoor/outdoor, for cats, outweigh the benefits.
 This article explains why.

 Pet proof your house.
 Pets can chew and swallow anything out of curiosity, including tacks, poisons, electrical cords, threads, holiday ornaments, string, yarn, and pet toys that are too small or that fall apart.
 Just realize that anything which would be dangerous for a toddler is dangerous for a pet.

 Make time and space for quiet time.
 Too much activity too quickly is disorienting.
-Puppies need even more time-outs; like all babies they tire quickly and will want to rest and sleep.
+Puppies and kittens need even more time-outs; like all babies they tire quickly and will want to rest and sleep.
 So don’t allow family and friends to wear out the new pet with excitement.

 Set up a private spot your pet can call its own.
 Any pet will adjust more easily to a new home if it has a quiet retreat.
-Establish the dog’s own area with a bed, a clean blanket, or a large towel to “nest” in.
+Establish the pet’s own area with a bed, a clean blanket, or a large towel to “nest” in.
 A radio tuned to a soft music or all-talk station and a favorite toy nearby make this area comfortable and secure.

 A puppy or kitten may miss its littermates or shelter-buddies at first and may cry during the night.
 To help comfort it, place a ticking clock near the pet’s bed and leave the radio playing.
 Wrap a towel around a securely sealed bottle filled with warm water and tuck it in the bed for the pet to snuggle up against.